SOCI/soci/docs/backends/oracle.md

 sql << "select name from person where id = :id", use(id, "id")
 ```

-SOCI's use of ':' to indicate a value to be bound within a SQL string is consistant with the underlying Oracle client library syntax.
+SOCI's use of ':' to indicate a value to be bound within a SQL string is
+consistent with the underlying Oracle client library syntax.

 ### Bulk Operations